 - The car's fuel efficiency will have dropped

-Another cause for jerking can also be a fault in the spark plug or one of its cables.
+Another cause for a car jerking can also be a fault in the spark plug or one of its cables.
 You will know this is the case if your car jerks when you start it in the morning.
-The symptoms are very similar to a blocked catalyst, but if it's a problem with a spark plug, you'll notice the following too:
+The symptoms are very similar to a blocked catalyst, but if it's a problem with a spark plug, you should also notice the following:

 - The engine will make even more noise than it usually does, like that of an airplane.

-- It jerks when accelerating but also when you start the car
+- Car jerks when accelerating but also when you start the ignition.

-Car jerking because of a drained acceleration cable
+Car jerking because of a worn accelerator cable

-- Your car takes extra time to respond when you press the accelerator and starts jerking.
+- Your car takes extra time to respond when you press the accelerator.

-- If you take a look inside, you will also notice that the outer covering of the acceleration cable will be damaged.
+- If you take a look inside, you will also notice that the outer covering of the accelerator cable is damaged.

 Car jerking because of dirty injectors

-- Your engine misfires frequently and jerks and stutters frequently and/or continuously while driving normally.
+- Your engine misfires frequently and stutters or jerks while driving at constant speed.

-It's best to clean them regularly to avoid costly reparations.
-You can do this yourself using a specific cleaning kit, which are quite cheap and can be found almost everywhere.
+Dirty fuel injectors are not the most problematic reason for your car to be jerking.
+However, they may be an indirect cause of other problems in the engine.
+It's best to clean them regularly to avoid costly repairs down the line.
+You can do this yourself using a specific cleaning kit, which are quite cheap and can be found at most garages.

 Car jerking because of the motor winding

 The car's engine/motor winding can be another reason for car jerking.
-Wear of the engine's winding is most likely caused by the engine being put under stress - i.e. through hard acceleration.
+The winding is the wrapping of wires for electric engines.
+This winding needs to be wrapped in the correct way for the specific engine.
+If the windings are not correctly in place, it can lead to wear.
+Wear can also occur due to simple usage over time.
+However, wear of the engine's winding is most likely caused by the engine being put under stress - i.e. through hard acceleration.

-- If your car has more than one winding and one of them is broken, the car will jerk.
+- If your car has more than one winding, but one is broken, the car will likely jerk.

 - In the case there's only one winding, the car will not start.

-The only way of knowing if this is the case is through the use of an Ohm meter, so if you don't own one it's best you check with a mechanic to know if this is the reason your car is jerking.
+The only way of knowing if this is the case is through the use of an Ohm meter.
+You can purchase them at most mechanic's garages or hardware stores.
+However, if you are unsure what to look for, it's best you check with a mechanic.
+They will also be better able to diagnose the problem, in case there is another reason why your car is jerking.

-If you'd like to read similar articles to Why is my Car Jerking - All Possible Reasons, we recommend you browse around our Car Maintenance and Repair category.
+If you want to read similar articles to Why is My Car Jerking? - All Possible Reasons, we recommend you visit our Car Maintenance and Repair category.